emfoundation/linker/README.md

 To run the script, ensure you have python (min <2.7) installed and run:
 `python3 linker.py`

-#### Multiple Sites
+#### MULTI CONFIGS
-You can also specifiy which config file to use, this is especially useful when you have multiple sites, and so a config can be set up for each site.
+You can pass the config file name as a Command line argument, this is useful for multiple sites with a config for each site. ie:

 `python3 linker.py mysite.ini`

 `python3 linker.py mysecondsite.ini`